 The house has been restored at a top level of style and comfort.
-A generous living and dining room (14 meters long) giving onto a terrace (which stretches along) the lengh of the building, looking onto the sea.
-On your way down towards the beach you’ll find the pool (80 cm deep), what used to be a large basin for cattle and sheep has been turned into a pool (80 cm deep).
-As this stretch of land is a conservation area, strict laws regulate any building activity.
-Only the restoration of existing features is allowed.
+A generous living and dining room stretches along the length of the building, giving onto the terrace and looking out to the sea.
+On your way down towards the beach you’ll find the large pool, a converted water basin for cattle and sheep.
+Since this stretch of land is a conservation area, strict laws regulate any building activity and only the restoration of existing features is allowed.

-The house is surrounded by an irrigated mediterranean garden which blends into the surrounding „dunescape“, planted with the local shrubs such as myrtle and juniper.
-In early summer you will come upon the very special and highly protected sand lilies grow here.
-Picking prohibited.
-There is a shaded lot for car-parking behind the house (a bamboo roof on wooden pillars, 35 steps from the house, makes for private parking of your car in the shade.)
+The house is surrounded by a beautiful mediterranean garden which blends into the surrounding “dunescape,” dotted with the local shrubs such as myrtle and juniper.
+In early summer you will come upon the very special and highly protected sand lilies which grow here.

-A fence closes off the entire estate (from the beach).
-A garden gate gives you access to the endless beach (135 m. from the house).
-The beach is public, as all beaches in Italy, but as the public access is far away, only the occasional bather will wander up to your location.
-A beach club with friendly bar and daily papers is 100 meters down the beach.
-One of Italy’s most fashionable beach clubs called “L’Ultima Spiaggia” is 15km further up the coast.
-This has a pleasant restautant which serves excellent salads and other summer dishes, as well as fresh cool drinks and the inevitable Capuccino.
+A fence closes off the entire estate from the beach.
+You can access this endless stretch of sand via a garden gate.
+Although all beaches in Italy are public, the public access is far away and thus only the occasional bather will wander up to your location.
+A beach club with friendly bar and daily papers is 100 meters down the beach and one of Italy’s most fashionable beach clubs is 15 km further up the coast.

-A smaller house (with 2 bedrooms), also to rent from us, is at circa 50 meters distance.
+For friends or family traveling together, there is a smaller two-bedroom house, the Duna Piccola, around 50 meters away which can be rented with this one.
 The two houses are separated by a densely planted hill which allows sufficient privacy for both houses.